thphan2/Final_Project/README.md

 We control the budget number, and run simulation program to generate data of numbers of experienced chef, inexperienced chef, experienced cashier, inexperienced cashier and waiting time.
 We fit a linear regression model based on findings of data exploration, and adjust model according to statistics output.

+**Conclusion**

-The conclusion is that experienced chef, inexperienced chef has association with average waiting time while experienced cashier, inexperienced cashier don't have significant association with average waiting time given 95% confidence interval.
+Experienced chef, inexperienced chef has association with average waiting time while experienced cashier, inexperienced cashier don't have significant association with average waiting time given 95% confidence interval.

 ## Instructions on how to use the program:
  - Simulation: [icshop_simulation.py]

                 This will show time log in console.
-Feel free to try other parameters. simulation(exp_chef_num,new_chef_num,exp_cashier_num,new_cashier_num, budget, filename="default", timelog = True)
+Feel free to try different parameters. simulation(exp_chef_num,new_chef_num,exp_cashier_num,new_cashier_num, budget, filename="default", timelog = True)

  - Data exploration: [Analysis of simulation.ipynb]

                      Demo of time log simulation; plots of waiting time and different combinations of employees; plots of profit and different combinations of employees

  - Data analysis: [Data_Analysis.md]

                   Summary/graph statistics -> fit linear regression model -> robustness of the model -> interpret model -> come to conclusion

 ## All Sources Used: